 I used to be a frequent traveller through the Castle Howard estate, I lived nearby.
 I must have passed this site hundreds of times without really giving it a lot of thought.
 What a gem I had been missing.
-Truth is I probably wasn’t sure what an arboretum was either!
+The truth is I probably wasn’t sure what an arboretum was either!

 I am not usually a garden person but this place is different.
 One of the best six arboretums as listed by “The English Garden“.
 This is an area of beautiful parkland and lakes in the grounds of the Castle Howard Estate.
 It is full of trees from around the temperate world and a totally enchanting place to visit.

 The Arboretum was originally part of Castle Howard’s parkland and developed in 1994 in partnership with Kew Gardens.

 Yorkshire Arboretum – Location

 Car Parking is plentiful and free and the entrance fee is £8.00.
 The Arboretum is open every day from February through to November.
 Entry is free if you have a York and Beyond Pass.
 If you support the work of Yorkshire Arboretum by purchasing an annual membership you can visit as many times as you like throughout the year. (£40 single adult, 2 adults £75)

 Things to do